Milnor-type invariants for surface-links and cut-diagrams: Abstract

 \section{Abstract}

-We generalize Milnor link invariants to all types of knotted surfaces in $4$--space, and more generally to all codimension $2$ embeddings.
-This is achieved by using the notion of cut-diagram, which is a higher dimensional generalization of Gauss diagrams, associated to codimension $2$ embeddings in Euclidian spaces.
-We define a notion of group for cut-diagrams, which generalizes the fundamental group of the complement, and we extract Milnor-type invariants from the successive nilpotent quotients of this group.
-We show that the latter are invariant under an equivalence relation called cut-concordance, which encompasses the topological notion of concordance.
-We give several concrete applications of the resulting Milnor concordance invariants for knotted surfaces, comparing their relative strength with previously known concordance invariants, and providing realization results.
-We also obtain classification results for Spun links up to link-homotopy, as well as a criterion for a knotted surface to be ribbon.
-Finally, the theory of cut-diagrams is further investigated, heading towards a combinatorial approach to the study of surfaces in $4$--space.
+We generalize Milnor link invariants to surface-links in $4$--space, possibly with boundary.
+To this end, we introduce the notion of cut-diagram, which is a $2$--dimensional analogue of Gauss diagrams.
+To each cut-diagram, we associate a group extending the fundamental group of the exterior of a surface-link, and we extract Milnor-type invariants from its successive nilpotent quotients.
+We show that this yields concordance invariants for surface-links, and that some even are link-homotopy invariants.
+We give several concrete applications, including realization and classification results.
+The theory of cut-diagrams is further investigated, heading towards a combinatorial approach to surfaces in $4$--space.